aivic/datascience/notes/feature_eng.md

 Q: What is the difference between nominal data and ordinal data?
 A: The former has unrelated categories whereas the latter has related categories.
 D: The former has related categories whereas the latter has unrelated categories.
-D: The former deals with only quantitative data whereas the later deals with only qualitative data.
+D: The former deals with only quantitative data whereas the latter deals with only qualitative data.
-D: The former deals with only qualitative data whereas the later deals with only quantitative data.
+D: The former deals with only qualitative data whereas the latter deals with only quantitative data.

 ### Apply
 Q: You have 10 different classes in a target feature of a dataset.
 How can you convert this nominal feature into an ordinal class feature?